-LOUISIANA MEDICAID PROGRAM ISSUED: 02/07/22
+LOUISIANA MEDICAID PROGRAM ISSUED: 03/22/24 REPLACED: 06/27/22

-REPLACED: 08/25/21
+CHAPTER 24: HOSPICE

-SECTION 24.5: PROVIDER REQUIREMENTS PAGE(S) 7
+SECTION 24.5: PROVIDER REQUIREMENTS PAGE(S) 8

 PROVIDER REQUIREMENTS

 A hospice provider must be Medicare-certified in order to qualify for enrollment as a Louisiana Medicaid hospice provider.
 The hospice provider must be enrolled prior to billing for any services provided to Medicaid beneficiaries.

 Licensure

 Except to the extent required by the licensing standards for hospice as defined in LAC 48:I.Chapter 82, §8205.A.1, it shall be unlawful to operate or maintain a hospice program without first obtaining a license from the Louisiana Department of Health (LDH).
 LDH is the only licensing authority for hospice providers in the state of Louisiana.

 Provider Responsibilities

 The hospice provider must ensure employees providing hospice services have all licensure, certification or registration requirements in accordance to applicable federal and/or state laws.

+Inpatient Care Cap

+A cap is placed on the number of allowable inpatient hospice days that can be provided by a hospice facility to fee-for-service beneficiaries during the twelve-month period beginning November 1st of each year to October 31st of the following year.
+This cap is calculated as twenty percent (20%) of the total number of hospice days provided by the facility.

+A review of the total number of hospice days provided by a facility is performed annually.
+The rate for each day in excess of the allowable inpatient care cap is adjusted to pay the routine care amount.
+The difference between the two amounts shall be remitted to LDH.

 Interdisciplinary Group

 Additionally, the hospice provider must designate an interdisciplinary group (IDG) composed of qualified medical professionals and social support staff from all core services, with expertise in meeting the special needs of hospice beneficiaries and their families.
 The IDG must consist of the following individuals:

 - 1. Physician;

 - 2. Registered Nurse;

+LOUISIANA MEDICAID PROGRAM ISSUED: 03/22/24

+REPLACED: 06/27/22

+CHAPTER 24: HOSPICE

-- 3. Social Worker; and
+3. Social Worker; and

-- 4. Pastoral or other counsel.
+4. Pastoral or other counsel.